MichaelChung123/OnTime/app/assets/stylesheets/presentation.md

 Ally: switch tabs to employee page, brief explanation of what they see
         request time off
-        go back to admin page - see notifcation (accept or deny request)
+        go back to admin page - see notifcation (accept or deny request) maybe say stretch goal of having an app that deploys the schedule if you try to add shift on that day, it wont let you because you have accepted their timeoff request